-In 2018, the District, in collaboration with San Dieguito Union High School District (SDUHSD), won the 2018 Regional Golden Watchdog Award from the San Diego County Taxpayers Association for collaboration on interim housing at SDUHSD's Earl Warren Middle School during the construction of Skyline School.
+In 2018, the District, in collaboration with San Dieguito Union High School District (SDUHSD), won the 2018 Regional Golden Watchdog Award from the San Diego County Taxpayers Association for collaboration on interim housing at SDUHSD's Earl Warren Middle School during the construction of SBSD's Skyline Elementary School.

-For the 2021 School Bond Transparency Report Card the SDTA awarded the District a B+ score (24 out of 27 points).
+For the 2022 School Bond Transparency Report Card the SDTA awarded the District a B+ score (24 out of 27 points).